The process of giving $2.2 billion to farmers who faced discrimination begins soon

 This is another attempt to address past discrimination

-The funding is another push by congressional democrats, led by Sen. Cory Booker, D-N.J., to address historical discrimination within farming and USDA.
-It also helps to fulfill one of President Joe Biden's campaign promises to reduce inequities for socially disadvantaged farmers.
+The funding is another push by congressional Democrats, led by Sen. Cory Booker, D-N.J., to address historical discrimination within farming and USDA.
+It also helps to fulfill one of President Biden's campaign promises to reduce inequities for socially disadvantaged farmers.

 Advocates for farmers of color have long argued that for decades, the USDA denied loans, credit, representation and inclusion leading to a large loss of landownership particularly among Black farmers.